5urg3on/Automation/README.md

 # Automated Monitoring System

-A Python-based system to monitor Different leak source for multiple company-related data using keywords generated from domains, emails, API's .
+A Python-based system to monitor different leak source for multiple company-related data using keywords generated from domains, emails, API's .

 ## Monitor Sources not limited to